ralphr123/harvard_stock_exch/README.md

 the actual stocks in real time.

 I used HTML, CSS, and Javascript for the frontend.
 I used Python with Flask for the backend.
 All the work was done on the CS50 IDE.

+This website is currently not hosted anywhere but the source code is available.